uapasha/slamdata-docs/docs/troubleshooting-faq.md

 ## Log File Locations

 SlamData has a single log file whose location depends upon the OS.
-Replace &lt;version&gt; below with the actual version number that is running.
+Replace `version` below with the actual version number that is running.

 Windows: